Zakaria-Alsahfi/zakaria-alsahfi.github.io/_pages/new_about.md

 ## About Me

 ---

-Motivated, teamwork-oriented and responsible Data Analyst with significant experience in increasing comperhension of reports and presentations by average professional.
-Highly educated and bilingual in Arabic and English.
+A motivated, teamwork-oriented, and responsible Data Analyst, I have significant experience in enhancing the comprehension of reports and presentations for professionals of all levels.
+With a strong educational background and fluency in both Arabic and English, I bring a diverse perspective to any project.
+I am committed to delivering accurate and meaningful insights through data analysis and visualization, and I am constantly seeking new ways to improve my skills and stay up-to-date with the latest industry trends.

 ## Work Experience
 ---

 #### Director Of Information Affair
 | :-----------------------------            | ----------:          |
 | **University of Business and Technology** |**Jul 2021 - Present**|